Without Code & Adobe Muse End of Life: Your Most Commonly Asked Questions

 Hosting is also a major profit center for any website creation system.
 There’s a reason that there are very few desktop / standalone website builders on the market (and likely part of the reason why Muse is going away) – it’s tough to be financially viable by charging a one-time fee for software that’s potentially used to make 1000’s of websites.

-I recognize the core platform Architect is built on – why shouldn’t I just go direct to them?
+I recognize the core platform Without Code is built on – why shouldn’t I just go direct to them?

 As a large membership site with a huge volume of customers, we can negotiate rates and features that most other companies can’t.